 Navratri celebrations are here and it is important that you know the significance of Navratri.
 The nine days of Navratri celebrations are the days of celebrating the victory of light over darkness.
-Navratri 2020 dates begins on October 17,2020 (Saturday) and ends on October 25, 2020 (Sunday).
+Navratri 2021 dates begin on October 7, 2021 (Thursday) and end on October 15, 2021 (Friday).
 Every year Navratri is celebrated with more enthusiasm and get togethers.
-However, due to corona outbreak Navratri 2020 has to be celebrated in a low profile for the sake of the public’s well-being.
+However, due to the corona outbreak, Navratri 2021 has to be celebrated in a low profile for the sake of the public’s well-being.

 So, why do we celebrate Navratri every year?
 What is the significance of Navratri?
 Here are the fine points of the nine days of Navratri worship: